Brooklyn Nets: NBA D-League/G League affiliation

 The Nets signed an agreement with the Springfield Armor to become its exclusive NBA Development League affiliate starting in the 2011–12 season.
 This made the Nets the second team to opt for a D-League "hybrid affiliation", the first being the Houston Rockets with the Rio Grande Valley Vipers.
 Springfield ownership maintained control over business, marketing, and day-to-day operations, with the Nets having control over coaching and player decisions.
 This hybrid model was well received by GMs and owners.
 However, after three seasons, the Detroit Pistons purchased the Armor from its former owners, and moved and renamed the team the Grand Rapids Drive.

 On November 6, 2015, the Nets announced that they had purchased a new D-League team to be called the Long Island Nets.
-The team played their home games during the 2016–17 season at the Barclays Center and then at the Nassau Coliseum in Uniondale, New York after renovations were complete for the 2017–18 season.
+The team played their home games during the 2016–17 season at the Barclays Center and then at the Nassau Coliseum in Uniondale, New York, after renovations were complete for the 2017–18 season.
 The Long Island Nets became the twelfth D-League team to be owned by an NBA team.

 Media

-The television home of the Nets is currently the YES Network, which the team helped create while they were under the corporate umbrella of YankeeNets LLC, a merger of business operations between the Nets and the New York Yankees.
+The television home of the Nets is the YES Network, which the team helped create while they were under the corporate umbrella of YankeeNets, a merger of business operations between the Nets and the New York Yankees.
 After the dissolution of YankeeNets and Bruce Ratner's purchase of the team, YES signed a long-term deal to keep broadcasting Nets games.
 The sale to the Ratner group did not include the percentage of YES that was previously owned by the Nets, which remains with the pre-merger Nets owners.
 Prior to that, the Nets' TV home was Fox Sports Net New York and SportsChannel New York.

 Select playoff games air over-the-air on WWOR-TV instead of on YES, this is only when Yankees games are airing at the same time.
 Previously these games aired on WLNY-TV or WPIX.

 The current flagship radio station of the Nets is WFAN, which took over the radio rights to the Nets after losing their basketball contract with the Knicks (who moved to WEPN).
 Prior to that, Nets games aired on WNEW, WMCA, WVNJ, WNBC, WQEW, and WOR.

 In the club's early ABA years, some Sunday road games were televised in a package carried by WPIX.
 The team's later ABA tenure featured more frequent road telecasts on their current broadcast partner, WWOR-TV.
 Known then as WOR-TV, it continued airing road games for a time once the team joined the NBA in 1976.